 If any exist, delete any partitions (use the '-' sign at the bottom of the left box).

 Add a Partition, select a mount point (e.g.

 ), type changes from default LVM to standard, select size 1 Gib.

 After creation modify the partition type to RAID.

-In case of servers it is often preferrable to configure a static IP address.
+In case of servers it is often preferable to configure a static IP address.
 This ensures a valid network connection at system start even if the DHCP server is defective.
-Select the network interface, activate the IPv4 rsp.
-IPv6 tab.
-Switch from DHCP to manual and add an IP spezification.
+Select the network interface, activate the IPv4 or IPv6 tab.
+Switch from "Automatic (DHCP)" to "Manual" and add an IP specification.

-As a minimum, you must set a password for the ROOT account.
+At a minimum, you must set a password for the ROOT account.
 Select 'Root Password' below 'USER SETTINGS' and enter an appropriate password.
 For security reasons, ssh login as root is only allowed with key-file, but the account is not locked.
 It is not advisable to modify these security settings!
-This way, secure root access via ssh key file is still an option and, in an emergency, also with a password via an attached console or Cockpit login.
+Secure root access via ssh key file is an option and, in an emergency, access with a password via an attached console or Cockpit login.